show_page.php1 : ip01.jpg

 HISTORY: This horse had generalized dermatitis.
 Several randomly scattered nodular cutaneous lesions were also present in and around the cervical region.

-MICROSCOPIC DESCRIPTION: Haired skin, site not specified: Multifocally within the superficial and deep dermis, predominantly surrounding blood vessels and adnexa, there are variably sized nodular aggregates composed of numerous eosinophils, some lymphocytes, plasma cells, and histiocytes, rare multinucleated giant cells, and fewer mast cells.
-Within the nodules and surrounding dermis, there are numerous tangential and longitudinal sections of microfilariae scattered throughout areas of dermal inflammation; microfilariae are 3-4µm wide with a thin cuticle and are filled with myriad 1x2µm basophilic nuclei.
-The overlying epidermis is moderately hyperplastic with moderate orthokeratotic hyperkeratosis.
+MICROSCOPIC DESCRIPTION: Haired skin, site not specified: Multifocally within the superficial and deep dermis, predominantly surrounding blood vessels and adnexa, there are variably sized nodular aggregates of numerous eosinophils, lymphocytes, plasma cells, and histiocytes, rare multinucleated giant cells, and fewer mast cells.
+Within the nodules and surrounding dermis, there are numerous tangential and longitudinal sections of microfilariae.
+Microfilariae are 3-4 µm wide with a thin cuticle and are filled with myriad 1 µm x 2 µm basophilic nuclei.
+The overlying epidermis is moderately hyperplastic with orthokeratotic hyperkeratosis.

-MORPHOLOGIC DIAGNOSIS: Haired skin, site not specified: Dermatitis, perivascular and periadnexal, eosinophilic and lymphohistiocytic, subacute, multifocal, moderate, with numerous dermal microfilariae, breed unspecified, equine
+MORPHOLOGIC DIAGNOSIS: Haired skin, site not specified: Dermatitis, perivascular and periadnexal, eosinophilic and lymphohistiocytic, subacute, multifocal, moderate, with numerous microfilariae, breed unspecified, equine.

 ETIOLOGY: Onchocerca sp. (most likely Onchocerca cervicalis)